nervster/Clothing_Image_Classification/README.md

 1. Clone Repository and unzip clothing imaging files
 2. Rename Clothing Image Source within both python scripts to match your image paths

+Simple installation process.
+I also used opencv2 to use my laptop's webcam in addition to images stored on computer to test model.

+## Next Steps

+1. Continue adding to images
+2. Expand labels to recognize fabrics and additional types of clothing
+3. Research on misclassified images to increase accuracy
+4. Implement using YOLO so I can create real time image classification

 ## License

 This project is licensed by nobody :)